DentechNextGen/dentech-nextgen/content/articles/unlock-peak-efficiency-recapture-revenue-master-dentechs-appointment-tracking-solutions.md

 ![Canceling an Appointment](/blogs/images/failed-appointments/cancel-appt.png)

-1. Simply open the appointment to be canceled in Appointment Scheduling.
+1. Simply right click on the appointment to be canceled in Appointment Scheduling.
-2. A quick double-click brings up the appointment options.
-3. Select Cancel Appointment.
+2. Select Cancel Appointment.
-4. Confirm with a Yes.
+3. Confirm with a Yes and select the cancellation reason.
-5. Instantly, Dentech adds a "CANCL" charge in Charge Entry.
+4. Instantly, Dentech adds a "CANCL" charge in Charge Entry.
 You maintain full control – this can be removed before posting if needed.

 ### Failed Appointment Tracking: